Charpy Impact Steel Testing: Part Two

 Figure 1: Charpy notch toughness for structural steels with different microstructure and yield stress in the range of transition temperature

-In brittle range virtually no plastic deformation heat is generated and the fracturing occurs at the nominal testing temperature.
-Therefore, the temperature, which is used to show graphically the dependence CVN toughness versus testing temperature, is not the real fracturing temperature for the vhole testing interval.
-The time and volume distribution of deformation and fracturing temperature complicate additionally the proper understanding of the Charpy ductile fracturing mechanism.
+Approximately 90% of the energy consumed during plastic deformation and fracturing dissipates as heat.
+Consequently, fracturing in the upper shelf and transition range occurs above the nominal testing temperature.
+In the brittle range, however, virtually no plastic deformation heat is generated, so fracturing occurs at the nominal testing temperature.
+This means that the temperature used in graphical representations of CVN toughness versus testing temperature is not the actual fracturing temperature throughout the entire testing interval.
+The time and volume distribution of deformation and fracturing temperature further complicate our understanding of the Charpy ductile fracturing mechanism.

 References